 They’ll enjoy going fast on tiny hills, basically replicating the thrill of a coaster but on a tot’s level.

-Riders must be at least 35″ tall, so this one’s for older tots, but I think most younger toddlers aren’t quite ready for rides like this anyway.
+Riders must be at least 35″ tall, so this one’s for older tots, but I think most toddlers on the younger end of this age range aren’t quite ready for rides like this anyway.

 Buzz Lightyear’s Space Ranger Spin

 Buzz Lightyear’s Space Ranger Spin is another popular ride in Tomorrowland that toddlers will love.